nianiolang/nianiolang.github.io/json_ptd_validator.md

 ```
 #### `ov.ptd_var`
 Type with parameter.
 According to the `ptd` specification `ov.ptd_var` is a `hash`, which consist of elements, which value is `ov.with_param` or `ov.no_param`.\
-Using these keyword we can define if variant has parameter or does not. `json:ptd` syntax requires using `ov.` prefix when using variants (see examples below).
+Using these keyword we can define if variant has parameter or does not. `json-ptd` syntax requires using `ov.` prefix when using variants (see examples below).

-As you could notice, we use `ov.` prefix with all supported `json:ptd` types - it is because all types are variants in fact (see `metatype`).
+As you could notice, we use `ov.` prefix with all supported `json-ptd` types - it is because all types are variants in fact (see `metatype`).

 Type:
 ```json